EperLuo/scDiffusion-X/README.md

 Again, adjust the data path and output path to your own, and also change the ae_path&encoder_config to the autoencoder you tarined in step 1.
 When training with condition (like the cell type condition), set the `num_class` to the number of unique labels.
 The training is unconditional when the `num_class` is not set.

 TODO: Explain more about each attribution

+`We provide a model pretrained on the miniatlas dataset (Wu J, et al. EpiFoundation: A Foundation Model for Single-Cell ATAC-seq via Peak-to-Gene Alignment), see the Instruction (https://scdiffusionx.readthedocs.io) for details.`

 **Step3: Generate new data**